The 9 Best Ways To Control Nutsedge In The Lawn

 Yellow and purple nutsedge are technically not grasses, they are graminoids or grass-like plants that flower which fall under the sedge family.
-Although there are some reasons to grow certain types of sedges for the edible tubers found underground the most common sedges found in residential lawns are well known to be some of the world’s most problematic weeds.
+Although there are some reasons to grow certain types of sedges for the edible tubers found underground or for their ornamental attributes, the most common sedges found in residential lawns are well known to be some of the world’s most problematic weeds.

 In many locations these weeds are classified as invasive meaning it’s particularly important to do what we can to control their spread.